By dentist Dr. Richard Mitchell

 Mercury vapor may be released during the industrial manufacture of chlorine.

-Quite a few items of electrical equipment can contain small amounts of mercury, such as low-energy bulbs and some batteries.
-Surprisingly, mercury compounds can also be found in a number of medicines and skin and skin products!
+Quite a few items of electrical equipment can contain small amounts of mercury, such as low-energy light bulbs and some batteries.
+Surprisingly, mercury compounds can also be found in a number of medicines and skin products!

 Mercury can be found in fungicides and paints.
 In the vicinity of hazardous waste dumps, it can be detected in the air and soil.